nmasse-itix/OpenShift-Examples/Login-to-OpenShift-with-your-Google-Account/README.md

 ## Context

-As Solution Architect or Consultants at Red Hat, we often spin up new OpenShift clusters.
+As Solution Architect or Consultant at Red Hat, we often spin up new OpenShift clusters.
 By convenience, those clusters are often in the Cloud and are publicly facing the Internet.